How to collaborate in Premiere Pro [2024 guide]

 Tool #3: Wipster

-Wipster is a video review and proofing platform that was built to help video streamline their draft review and approval process for both internal collaborators and external clients.
+Wipster is a video review and proofing platform to help video editors streamline their draft review and approval process for both internal collaborators and external clients.

 Pros:

-• Supports the review and approval of a wide variety of media files such as video, audio, PDF, and images.
+• Supports the review and approval of numerous media files, such as video, audio, PDF, and images

-• Includes on-screen annotation and other feedback tools to make it easy for collaborators to make clear notes on the master project.
+• Includes feedback tools for collaborators to make clear notes on the master project easily

 Cons:

-• Not designed for a “live” feedback session.
-Instead, files are uploaded, and then collaborators make notes as they choose.
-System memory and local storage could still be limiting.
+• Not designed for a “live” feedback session; requires files to be uploaded so collaborators can make notes as they choose.
+System memory and local storage could still be limited

-• Not a lot of storage included in the free or team accounts.
-New productions?
-You may need more space.
+• Limited storage in the free or team accounts; new productions may need more space

-• Team accounts are priced by the user, which means costs can add up quickly.
+• Prices team accounts per user, which can add up quickly

 Tool #4: Vimeo

-Vimeo has recently released a set of collaboration tools designed to allow video creators to collaborate remotely.
+Vimeo recently released a set of collaboration tools designed to help video creators collaborate remotely.
 It includes tons of annotation tools similar to Wipster and Frame.io and has some features unique to its platform, like video notes.

 Pros: